xxivk/Ludwig-Image-Recognizer/readme.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip`:
    ```
-   pip install -r requirements.txt
+   pip install ludwig
    ```

 ## Usage

-Follow these steps to use Ludwig Image Recognizer:
+Follow these steps in Docs folder to use Ludwig Image Recognizer:

-1. Prepare your test images in a separate folder.
-2. Use the provided pre-trained model checkpoint or train your own using the training script.
-3. Run the prediction script to predict character labels for your test images.

 Example usage:
 ```